Jeronimas Plečkaitis: Arrests

 Plečkaitis and five others were arrested by the German police in September 1929 when they attempted to cross the Germany–Poland border.
 They were armed with seven bombs, four grenades, two shotguns, and six revolvers.
 Lithuanian news agency ELTA claimed that the group was planning to bomb a train that Prime Minister Augustinas Voldemaras took from Geneva.
 In February 1930, Plečkaitis received a three-year prison sentence for illegal border crossing and possession of weapons.
-He was released earlier.
+He was released from prison in 1932.

 Plečkaitis largely faded from public life.
 He was arrested again in March 1940 by Lithuania when it gained control of Vilnius Region as a result of the Soviet–Lithuanian Mutual Assistance Treaty in October 1939.
 He was released at the start of the German invasion of the Soviet Union in June 1941.
 During the war, he worked as a translator at the Vilnius city municipality.
 In 1944, he was arrested by the Soviet authorities and sent to a Gulag camp in the Tyumen Oblast.
 He returned to Lithuania in 1955.